 Plan Summary: MCS will offer an advisory program at the Jr. / Sr. High School in addition to offering an extra period of skill building in the elementary school referred to as WIN time or What I Need.
 Also, a comprehensive tutoring program will be offered to help struggling learners catch up with skills and improve their grades.
 The tutoring will be by MCS certified staff and transportation will be provided.

-Please note, the decisions about specific ways to use stimulus funding to improve our student programming and facilities were formed, in part, by parent questions and feedback secured through monthly Virtually Speaking forums with the Superintendent of Schools, Brian Dunn.
+Please note, the decisions about specific ways to use stimulus funding to improve our student programming and facilities were formed, in part, by parent questions and feedback secured through monthly Virtually Speaking forums.
 The district encourages the community to provide ideas at any time by reaching out to our Business Administrator, Ms. Robyn Bhend

 To request a hard copy of the plan, please contact the Superintendent’s Office at (518) 827-3600 x3625.